For Hers Review: Can Mental Health Be Overpriced?

 • For Hers: $49

-Clearly on a cost basis alone, Cost Plus Drugs vastly outperforms For Hers in the mental health medication category.
+Clearly on a cost basis alone, Cost Plus Drugs vastly outperforms For Hers.

-For Hers also sells a minoxidil foam at a concentration of 5% for $20 per month.
-As we documented in our minoxidil for women review article, this compound is proven in clinical trials to cause hair growth and reduce hair shedding.
-However, minoxidil foam at the same concentration is available on Amazon for only $10 per month.
+For Hers also sells a minoxidil foam at a concentration of 5% for $15 per month.
+As we documented in our minoxidil for women review article, this is a leading FDA-approved hair loss treatment.

-We only take issue with gendered marketing of mental health medications but not with therapy, because there is some clinical evidence that therapy outcomes can be optimized based on matching gender.
+We only take issue with gendered marketing of mental health medications but not with therapy, because there is some clinical evidence that therapy outcomes can be optimized based on matching sex.

 A medical review published in the Psychological Reports journal found that women experienced better results from therapy when matched with a female therapist.

-A TikTok user named Karen Maritza reviewed For Hers favorably, and makes a good point that the convenience of booking an appointment with a short turnaround time with a psychiatrist is an advantage given how long it can take to book an in-person appointment:
+A TikTok creator named Karen Maritza found that the convenience of booking an appointment with a short turnaround time with a psychiatrist is an advantage given how long it can take to book an in-person appointment:

 @itskarenmaritza 🔔 talk to your doctor about medications and risks 🔔 this is my personal experience on antidepressants.
 More than happy to keep posting about my experience on them. #wellbutrin #antideppressants #mentalhealth #latinasoftiktok #bupropion #forhers @hers ♬ Aesthetic - Tollan Kim